-Note: Consumed services also provide response types.
+NOTE: Consumed services also provide response types.

 Issuer does not have a Management Adapter for the requested operation

 Report policy does not supported by the Management Adapter

 Firmware install failure, e.g. firmware is missing dependency on the device, firmware is too large for available program or data memory